avanavana/esovdb-api/README.md

 # Airtable API Proxy
 Sets up a cache proxy server for querying the [Earth Science Online Video Database](http://www.esovdb.org), via the Airtable API, and provides methods for then back-syncing with a Zotero library (now available to the public [here](https://www.zotero.org/groups/2764885/esovdb/library)).
 Also includes methods for syncing with Zotero directly from updates or new records in Airtable, which can be set up with Airtable's automation (see below).
-This implementation additionally posts new submissions from Airtable to a 'What's New' channel on the ESOVDB Discord using webhooks (https://discord.gg/hnyD7PCk).
+This implementation additionally posts new submissions from Airtable to a 'What's New' channel on the [ESOVDB Discord](https://discord.gg/PNPYGZ54Ue) using webhooks and posts a new tweet from [@esovdb](https://www.twitter.com/esovdb).

 Built as the server-side of [avanavana/zotero-esovdb](https://github.com/avanavana/zotero-esovdb).